galkinvv/pradeque/README.md

  * first buffer is allocated before global table so it does contain reference to that table to make iterators be able to find table.
  * buffer boundaries must be aligned so internal data can't be placed inside aligned object - it must be placed near it
  * iterators pointing to first buffer that are created before allocating table has null table pointer and in extra bits may contain information placement
- * data allocated for first block contains: 2 buffers of size 2**N for implementing circular behaviour for case of a few values and techical buffer of size 2**(N-1).
+ * data allocated for first block contains: 2 buffers of size 2 ^ N for implementing circular behaviour for case of a few values and techical buffer of size 2 ^ (N-1).
   * this ensures that for size of techical buffer is 4 times smaller than data buffers, so the memory overhead is't so awful
-  * this is achieved by allocating (2**(N-1))*5 sized buffer allocated on 2**(N-1) boundary, selecting 2**N aligned part that is used for data buffer and the rest is used for technical data.
+  * this is achieved by allocating (2 ^ (N-1)) * 5 sized buffer allocated on 2 ^ (N-1) boundary, selecting 2 ^ N aligned part that is used for data buffer and the rest is used for technical data.
   * the side that technical data is placed according the buffer is encoded in iterator extra bits.
 * possibly use small-size optimization: for initial elements allocate single array aligned 2 times more than typical block and just store two pointers to begin-end elements in it.
 This allows even efficient rotating for small queue usage pattern.
  * after expanding to table reuse first of them for pointer to table (other can be null or carry some other useful information).